 The theory of homestead easements discussed earlier would require no restriction upon radio transmissions or on people’s low-level radiation.
 In the case of radio transmissions, Smith’s ownership of land and all of its appurtenances does not entitle him to own all radio waves passing over and across his land, for Smith has not homesteaded or transmitted on radio frequencies here.
-Hence, Jones, who transmits a wave on, say, 1200 kilohertz, homesteads the ownership of that wave as far as it travels, even if it travels across Smith’s property.
+Hence, Jones, who transmits a wave on, say, twelve hundred kilohertz, homesteads the ownership of that wave as far as it travels, even if it travels across Smith’s property.
 If Smith tries to interfere with or otherwise disrupt Jones’s transmissions, he is guilty of interfering with Jones’s just property.

 Only if the radio transmissions are proven to be harmful to Smith’s person beyond a reasonable doubt should Jones’s activities be subject to injunction.
 The same type of argument, of course, applies to radiation transmissions.

 Between tangible trespass and radio waves or low-level radiation, there is a range of intermediate nuisances.
 How should they be treated?